 The limited supply of car parts right now is no joke for repair shops.
 Parts they used to be able to pick up locally are taking weeks to track down.
 In some cases, wait times are reaching 60 to 90 days.

-Speaking to Bloomberg, garage owner Ross Colket described the parts backorder as “intergalactic.”
+, garage owner Ross Colket described the parts backorder as “intergalactic.”
 And while Colket might’ve been overexaggerating, his comment helps illustrate how much supply chain problems have impacted the car repair industry